illinois-cs241/illinois-cs241.github.io/_posts/2016-02-05-text-editor.md

 The user will provide the "p" command along with a line number when they want to print out a single line from a file.

+Suppose I have a file called `things_on_my_table.txt` containing the following
+text:
+{% highlight text %}
+mug
+salt
+T.V. remote
+{% endhighlight %}

-For example, to print the contents of the file `things_on_my_table.txt` using the editor, the user would first open the file with the editor:
+To print the contents of the file `things_on_my_table.txt` using the editor, the user would first open the file with the editor:

 {% highlight bash %}
 $ ./editor things_on_my_table.txt